 Ashley is an enthusiastic generalist, always learning and always trying to see problems from many sides in an effort to help people and organizations make continual progress.
 Ashley has a Bachelor’s degree in Justice Studies from Royal Roads University and is currently completing a Master’s degree in Urban Studies at Simon Fraser University.

 Visiting Lawyers, Summer Law Students, Pro Bono Law Students, and Legal Interns

 Interns from previous years can be seen here.

 Each year, West Coast Environmental Law welcomes a number of Summer Law Students, pro bono law students who volunteer during the school year, as well as legal interns and visiting lawyers who may already have completed law school and are practicing in Canada or in other countries.
+We also work with interns who contribute to West Coast's communications and development initiatives.
 We couldn’t do our work without them!